khzouroussama/JVM-Simple-Lang/README.md

 # JVM Simple Lang
-a little language that runs on the JVM and uses Quadruples as an intermediate Code
+a small programming language that runs on the JVM and uses Quadruples as an intermediate Code

 ![exemple1](exemple1.png)
 ## Technologies